 Eastpoint is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 2,614 people and just one neighborhood, Eastpoint is the 356th largest community in Florida.
-Much of the housing stock in Eastpoint was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Eastpoint economy is robust, and that jobs or other amenities are attracting an influx of new residents.
+Eastpoint has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
 This seems to be the case in Eastpoint, where the median household income is $61,327.00.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Eastpoint is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Eastpoint is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Eastpoint is a town of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Eastpoint who work in sales jobs (21.06%), office and administrative support (19.76%), and management occupations (8.32%).

-Eastpoint is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Eastpoint is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 One of the benefits of Eastpoint is that there is very little traffic.
 The average commute to work is 16.53 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.